Weight Training

 Should I use free or fixed weights?

-It is important when using free weights that you ensure that the weights on the bar are secured firmly with collars to ensure they don't move about or, worse, fall off.
-The only time you might wish to remove collars are when doing bench press on your own - in case it gets trapped on your chest - however we strongly advise you always have someone spotting you.
+It is important when using free weights that you ensure that the weights on the bar are secured firmly with collars - to make sure they don't move about or, worse, fall off.
+The only time you might wish to remove collars are when doing bench press on your own - in case it gets trapped on your chest - though we strongly advise that you always have someone spotting you.

 Weight Lifting Technique